vocksel/elixir/README.md

 ## Script Properties

+When working with Elixir, there is no Properties panel like you would find in Studio to distinguish Scripts, ModuleScripts and LocalScripts.
+Instead, we have to use other methods of deriving the properties.

+### Filename Properties

 ROBLOX properties for each Script are derived from the filename. `HelloWorld.local.lua` creates a LocalScript named HelloWorld, `Rainbow.module.lua` creates a ModuleScript named Rainbow, and so on.

 `filename.classname.lua` is the format, and these are the supported classes: